 6. Experiment with Draping

 There are many other instructions you can follow to drape your saree in different ways.
 However, you don’t have to stick too closely to any one method.
 You can play with the saree to see the different effects you can create.
 Don’t feel like you have to follow one style exactly.
-You could mix up different methods and use different saree lengths to find a style you love.
+You can mix up different methods and use different saree lengths to find a style you love.
 You might like longer or shorter styles.
 Or perhaps you want to leave different body parts uncovered.
 You can do so many things just by draping a saree in different ways.
+And today, the way you drape your saree also makes a fashion statement.
+So, feel free to experiment with your saree.

 7. Give It a Modern Twist